cuplv/discard/README.md

     $ cabal build

-The current demo executable is a simple conflict-aware bank account, in which replicas communicate via http.
-To try it, open three terminals, and run the following:
+The current demo executable is a simple conflict-aware bank account, in which replicas announce updates via http and store their history in IPFS.
+To try it, first make sure there is an [IPFS daemon][4] running with it's API on port `5001` (the default).

+    $ ipfs daemon --init

+Then, open three terminals, and run the following:

     (term 1)$ cabal run -- \
         0 http://localhost:45550/ \